 “I was trying to get the invitations addressed while at work with a little one who was sick,” Warren, a nanny based in Eugene, Oregon, tells The Knot.
-“So she was on my lap while watching Finding Dory, [and] I was attempting to fill out all of them and watch Dory as well.
+“So she was on my lap while watching Finding Dory.
+[Meanwhile,] I was attempting to fill out all of the invites while watching Dory as well.
 It just so happened that I used an old address for my aunt and uncle.
 It was on the same street so I didn’t think to double check it was the correct address. “

 One week later, Warren received that particular invitation back, with a handwritten note scrawled on the outside of the return envelope.

 “My first reaction was that I was kinda annoyed my fiancé was more worried about who it came from and what it was instead of listening to me talk about work stuff that I needed him to help me with,” she says.
 “Then when he opened it, I just felt so blessed that someone would take the time to send it back… It helped my stress level and put some things into prospective.”

 The note was a kind sentiment from a complete stranger, but more than that, it arrived at just the right time.
 “I wish I knew you—this is going to be a blast,” the note read.
 “Congratulations—go have dinner on me.
 I’ve been married for 40 years—it gets better with age.”

 Inside the envelope was a $20 bill; scribbled elsewhere on the envelope was the phrase, “Live long and prosper,” perhaps a nod to the Star Wars and Harry Potter symbols Warren and Jones, 23, had included on their invitation.

 The pair used the $20 toward their bill for a dinner out the next night with a friend who was set to be deployed overseas with the military.
 They then shared their story with the Washington Post, prompting the tale to go viral this week.